Definition, Etiology, PathogenesisTop

 2. Stop exposure to the suspected antigen (eg, stop infusion of a drug or blood transfusion).

 3. Administer epinephrine as soon as possible once anaphylaxis is recognized:

 1) In patients with a history of anaphylaxis who carry an epinephrine autoinjector, immediately administer 1 dose of IM epinephrine in the lateral thigh in case of even minor symptoms suggestive of anaphylaxis.

-2) In patients without cardiac arrest, administer IM epinephrine in the lateral thigh in a dose 0.01 mg/kg of a 1:1000 (1 mg/mL) solution to a maximum of 0.5 mg in adults (0.3 mg in children).
+2) In patients without cardiac arrest, administer IM epinephrine in the lateral thigh in a dose of 0.01 mg/kg of a 1:1000 (1 mg/mL) solution to a maximum of 0.5 mg in adults (0.3 mg in children).

 Record the time of injection and repeat in 5 to 15 minutes as necessary.
 Most patients respond to 1 to 2 doses.
-Patients who do not respond to an IM injection of epinephrine and fluid resuscitation (shock is imminent or has already developed) should receive epinephrine in a slow IV infusion; the dose should be titrated on the basis of the effect of treatment on blood pressures assessed using continuous noninvasive monitoring.
-In adults, the starting dose is 2 to 10 microg/min in an IV infusion (0.1 mg/mL, 1:10,000 solution contains 100 microg/mL or 1000 microg in a 10 mL syringe).
+Patients who do not respond to an IM injection of epinephrine and fluid resuscitation (shock is imminent or has already developed) should receive epinephrine in a slow IV infusion; the dose should be titrated on the basis of the effect of treatment on blood pressure assessed using continuous noninvasive monitoring.
+In adults the starting dose is 2 to 10 microg/min in an IV infusion (0.1 mg/mL; 1:10,000 solution contains 100 microg/mL or 1000 microg in a 10 mL syringe).